bonaparte/bonaparte/components/bonaparte-sidebar.md

 # < bonaparte-sidebar >
-The sidebar component divides the space into two areas: _sidebar_ and _content_ area.
+The sidebar component divides the space into two areas: _sidebar_ and _content_.
 The *sidebar* can be positioned on either side of the *content*.
 As opposed to the panel, the sidebar does not overlay the content but pushes it.
 There can be multiple sidebars open at the same time and they can be nested.

 > If you plan to only have buttons in the sidebar have a look at [`<toolbar-bonaparte>`](bonaparte-toolbar.html) instead.